 - 1. Local authorities need a prudent level of 'working capital' to maintain adequate cash flow and meet unforeseen expenditure.
-It is foreseen that the Council will have general balances of about £9m at the end of this financial year, representing around 1.9% of the Council's gross revenue expenditure. - 2.
+It is projected that the Council will have general balances of about £7.9m at the end of this financial year, representing around 1.6% of the Council's gross revenue expenditure. - 2.
 We have noted, on more than one occasion, that due to the turbulent circumstances we will be facing in the years ahead, that it is appropriate to keep sums in reserve in order to deal with problems that could arise. - 3.
-Nothing has happened in the meantime to change this opinion, with the continuous increase in demand for care services, the significant challenge of the Covid-19 crisis mean that the risk continues.
+Nothing has happened in the meantime to change this opinion, with the continuous increase in demand for care services, homelessness and waste mean that the risk continues.
 Therefore, the need to ensure that we have appropriate balances to deal with any financial shocks is still relevant. - 4.
 The Council has a number of specific reserves established to meet specific expenditure needs.
 These are also part of the Council's budget of course, and have been scrutinised annually.
-Attention was given to the specific reserves by the Cabinet on 18 May 2021 and also the Audit and Governance Committee on 27 May 2021, when it was approved to transfer £170k from reserves to assist the Children and Families Department that was overspending in 2020/21.
-I review the level of these reserves continually, and it is intended to hold another review by May 2022, to consider how much scope there will be for the Council to change its priorities within these reserves. - 5.
+Attention was given to the specific reserves by the Cabinet on 14 June 2022 and also the Governance and Audit Committee on 30 June 2022, when it was approved to transfer £746k from reserves to assist the Highways and Municipal Department that was overspending in 2021/22 and transfer £105k to the Council's general balances.
+I review the level of these reserves continually, and it is intended to hold another review by May 2023, to consider how much scope there will be for the Council to change its priorities within these reserves. - 5.
 In their report "Meeting the Financial Challenges facing Local Authorities in Wales" (2014), the Wales Audit stated (in paragraph 1.8):